kahon7586/dcard-git-oauth/README.md

 To run this project, please use `npm run dev` for developer mode or `npm run build`, then `npm run start` for prodution mode.

+## Usage

+When visit home page, choose to login with github account as admin or continue as user, then enter your github repository to access issue list.

+Your repository should be like: `https://github.com/{owner}/{repo}`.

+Then you can read, post, edit or delete issue as admin, or read as user.

 ## Project structure

 ### Authorization: